Contact Us for a Free Consultation (833) 594-2133

 When I meet with clients, I want to get the whole story – find out about them, who they are, what their career looks like, what their family situation looks like, and if they've got a criminal record; obviously, I want to know about that.

-So, the most important thing they can tell me is the truth from the alleged victim's perspective or the police.
-What I mean by that is, what are the police and alleged victim going to say that you did wrong?
+So, the most important thing they can tell me is the truth from the alleged victim's perspective or the police's.
+What I mean by that is, what are the police and the alleged victim going to say that you did wrong?
 So give me their position first to see what we're up against.

 So, when you're giving me all these additional details to defend yourself, I know where they fit in.

 Suppose you start by giving me a bunch of information, spinning things.
-In that case, it makes it difficult for me to decipher what the problem is, and when people do that, what ends up happening is they're telling me the story, so here's what happened, and then they say, I don't understand, why I'm charged with a crime.
+In that case, it makes it difficult for me to decipher what the problem is, and when people do that, what ends up happening is they're telling me the story, so here's what happened, and then they say, I don't understand, why am I charged with a crime.

 That is, not only telling your attorney the truth but telling them the truth from the other side's perspective.